HephyAnalysisSW/InclJets/README.md

 POD PDF parameterisation to xFitter and tools for projecting external PDFs onto that parameterisation.

-The repository is being prepared for sharing.
-The setup below covers the public inputs; the private POD LHAPDF sets are intentionally not distributed.

 ## Repository layout

 | Path | Contents |